sccity/spillman-api-img/README.md

 sudo ./server.sh rebuild
 ```

-## SETTINGS
-In the config/settings.yaml file you will notice there are database settings.
-The database settings are for tokens and audit trail data.
-This should be set as the same settings for the Spillman API Image Server Image Server

 ## LICENSE
 Copyright (c) Santa Clara City UT\
 Developed for Santa Clara - Ivins Fire & Rescue